kewlbear/YoutubeDL/README.md

 # YoutubeDL

-This iOS app uses youtube-dl python module to download videos from YouTube.
+This iOS app uses yt-dlp python module to download videos from YouTube.

 - Screen shots